Pranav016/Pranav016/README.md

 <div>

 - 🌱 I’m currently working with ReactJs
-- 👯 I’m looking to collaborate on BlogSite
+- 👯 I’m looking to collaborate on Krishi-Kalyan
 - 💬 Ask me about Technology and Sports
 - 📫 How to reach me: <a href = "mailto: pranavmendi@gmail.com">Email</a>
 - 😄 Pronouns: he/him